Dhiaeddine-Oussayed/General-Image-Classification-Model/README.md

   - "MAIN_DIRECTORY" is a folder having all your sub-folders.
   - "1st class, 2nd class... last class" are the sub-folders containing the images you intend to classify.

-N.B: Your labels will have the same name as your sub-folders name as the sub-folders are the classes.
+P.N: Your labels will have the same name as your sub-folders name as the sub-folders are the classes.

 When training is done you will have a link to check the tensorboard callbacks and the evaluation accuracy of your model.
 The "predict.py" file contains a pre-built function that you can use to test your model.